 In response to U.S. Citizenship and Immigration Services’s (USCIS) compliance with a federal court order.

 “The District Court’s decision to halt the implementation of the Public Charge Rule nationwide for the duration of the COVID-19 national health emergency brings relief.

-The Mayor’s Office of Immigrant Affairs (MOIA) today released its third Annual Report, “State of Our Immigrant City.”
+The NYC Mayor’s Office of Immigrant Affairs (MOIA) today released its fourth Annual Report, “State of Our Immigrant City.”

 In New York City’s continuing effort to keep New Yorkers safe in their digital lives and ensure we can securely rebuild our economy.